Category: North America

-Lexington, Kentucky may be best known for bourbon and betting on the horses, but it’s fast gaining a reputation as a magnate for some of the world’s most talented street artists.
-PRHBTN, which hosts an annual mural festival, is transforming this hip Southern city into one super-sized, graffiti-covered canvas.
+Lexington, Kentucky may be best known for bourbon and betting on the horses, but it has also gained a reputation as a magnate for some of the world’s most talented street artists.
+PRHBTN, an organisation focused on connecting artists with commissions, has helped to transform this hip Southern city into one super-sized, graffiti-covered canvas.
 You’ll find a map of their locations here.
 Or, just kick back in your armchair and scroll through a gallery of some of my favourites.

 What country produces the most whisky?
 (Hint: It’s not Scotland).